Publish a Basic Website for Free using Cloudflare and Svelte

 cloudflare-02-sveltekit-prompts

-I picked Skeleton project, typescript, and all of the extra goodies such as ESLint and Pretty.
+I picked Skeleton project, typescript, and all the extra goodies such as ESLint and Pretty.

 Step 3 - Install Cloudflare Adapter